 Brewery – Belching Beaver Brewery

 Home to the incredibly popular Peanut Butter Milk Stout, Belching Beaver has risen fast in the San Diego brewery scene.
-They have a location in the upper part of North Park where you can try all of their beers.
-Belching Beaver is really fun if you are a foodie like I am, mostly because they make a beer float with their fantastic peanut butter stout, cookie dough ice cream and peanut butter cookies, what more could you ask for?
+They have a location in the upper part of North Park, where you can try all of their beers.
+Belching Beaver is entertaining if you are a foodie like I am, mostly because they make a beer float with their fantastic peanut butter stout, cookie dough ice cream and peanut butter cookies, what more could you ask for?

 - Order – Peanut Butter Milk Stout by itself or the “Milk and Cookies Float”

 - 4223 30th St, San Diego, CA 92104

 For dinner, I recommend heading over to Chop Suey.
 This Chinese restaurant has been a staple of the area for over 80 years and serves up genuinely fantastic Chinese food.
 Everything from the atmosphere to the menu is top-notch, plus the neon-lit exterior is Instagram worthy.

 - Order – Chow Fun or Orange Chicken

 - Location: 2877 University Ave, San Diego, CA 92104

 Dessert / Drinks – Caffe Calabria